 The land use control requirements for the abandoned sanitary sewers include a notification requirement prior to excavation or disturbance of the sewer.
-There were no excavations involving the abandoned sanitary sewer during FY23.
+There were no excavations involving the abandoned sanitary sewer during FY24.
+The next inspection is scheduled for FY29.